How to Make Fermented Green & Red Tomato Salsa (Yes! Use Up All Those Tomatoes in a Healthy Way!)

 *** 2 tablespoons lime or lemon juice to one 1/2 gallon Mason Jar.

-1/2 cup Whey to one half gallon Mason jar.
+*** 1/2 cup Whey to one half gallon Mason jar.
 (Optional.
 If you use more salt, you shouldn't need the Whey.
-The Whey helps speed up the fermentation process.)
+The Whey helps speed up the fermentation process.
+Alternatively, you can use some brine from a previous ferment if you have it on hand.)
+Find out more about whey in this article.

 Directions to Make Green & Red Tomato Salsa

-Final Thoughts on How This Fermented Salsa Turned Out
+Final Thoughts on Easy and BEST Fermented Salsa EVER

 OK.
 The votes are in.
 EVERYONE just LOVES this salsa!
 The fermentation adds an additional flavor that is indescribable, and makes the flavors of the salsa blend perfectly.
 The vegetables in the salsa remain slightly crunchy and definitely not mushy at all.
 It's the perfect salsa to use on chips, in recipes, and even on hamburgers!

 P.S.
 I hope you'll sign up for our newsletter!
-You'll never miss a thing, and you'll get some free eBooks too!
+You'll never miss a thing, and you'll get immediate access to the FREE Resource Library!